An Incorrect Command Entered By Employee Triggered Disruptions To S3 Storage Service, Knocking Down Dozens of Websites, Amazon Says

 at the very least they should have made the VM's unavailable instead of removing them so that if something happened all they had to do was bring them back up again

 The employee name was revealed.
-(Score:2)
+(Score:5, Funny)

 His name was Robert `); DROP TABLE S3-subsystem; --